Moha-01/FinTrack-Pro/README.md

 ## Deployment to Firebase App Hosting

-To deploy the application securely with your API key, follow these steps.
+To deploy the application with a **secure, hidden API key**, follow these steps.
+This process uses Google Cloud Secret Manager, which is the standard and most secure way to handle sensitive data like API keys with Firebase.

 ### 1. Set up your Firebase Project

 If you haven't already, create a Firebase project in the [Firebase Console](https://console.firebase.google.com/).

-### 2. Add your API Key as a Secret
+### 2. Add your API Key as a Secret in Google Cloud

-Your Google AI API key must be stored as a secret in Google Cloud Secret Manager.
-This is a one-time setup.
+Your Google AI API key must be stored as a secret.
+This is a **one-time setup** for your project.

-1. Make sure you have the `gcloud` CLI installed and authenticated (`gcloud auth login`).
+1.  **Make sure you have the `gcloud` CLI installed and authenticated.** If not, follow the official installation guide and then run:
-2. Enable the Secret Manager API:
     ```bash
-    gcloud services enable secretmanager.googleapis.com
+    gcloud auth login
     ```

-3. Create the secret. **The name `GOOGLE_API_KEY` is required.**
+2.  **Enable the Secret Manager API** for your Google Cloud project (this is usually the same as your Firebase project ID):
     ```bash
-    printf "DEIN_API_SCHLÜSSEL_HIER" | gcloud secrets create GOOGLE_API_KEY --data-file=-
+    gcloud services enable secretmanager.googleapis.com --project=YOUR_PROJECT_ID
     ```

-4. Grant your Firebase App Hosting service account access to the secret:
+3.  **Create the secret.** The name `GOOGLE_API_KEY` is required, as the application is configured to look for this specific name.
     ```bash
-    gcloud secrets add-iam-policy-binding GOOGLE_API_KEY --member="serviceAccount:$(gcloud projects describe $(gcloud config get-value project) --format='value(projectNumber)')-compute@developer.gserviceaccount.com" --role="roles/secretmanager.secretAccessor"
+    printf "YOUR_API_KEY_HERE" | gcloud secrets create GOOGLE_API_KEY --data-file=- --project=YOUR_PROJECT_ID
     ```
+    *Replace `YOUR_API_KEY_HERE` with your actual Google AI key and `YOUR_PROJECT_ID` with your project ID.*

+4.  **Grant your Firebase App Hosting service account access to the secret.** This crucial step allows Firebase to securely access the key during deployment.
+    ```bash
+    gcloud secrets add-iam-policy-binding GOOGLE_API_KEY \
+      --member="serviceAccount:$(gcloud projects describe YOUR_PROJECT_ID --format='value(projectNumber)')-compute@developer.gserviceaccount.com" \
+      --role="roles/secretmanager.secretAccessor" \
+      --project=YOUR_PROJECT_ID
+    ```
+    *Remember to replace `YOUR_PROJECT_ID`.*

 ### 3. Deploy the Application